-The occupational therapists who practice in this set up are known as School-Based Occupational Therapists and they are mostly Paediatric Occupational Therapists.
+The occupational therapists in this setup are known as School-Based Occupational Therapists, mostly Paediatric Occupational Therapists.

 School based Occupational Therapists; What Do They Do?

-School-Based Occupational Therapists’ (OTs) main goal is to work on factors affecting the academic performance of the students in schools such as attention and concentration challenges or handwriting challenges.
-The therapists address the cognitive, physical, psychological, and sensory components of the performance of students.
-The School-Based Occupational Therapists ensure that the students are able to actively participate in their learning environments.
+School-Based Occupational Therapists (OTs) primary goal is to work on factors affecting students’ academic performance in schools, such as attention and concentration or handwriting challenges.
+The therapists address students’ performance’s cognitive, physical, psychological, and sensory components.
+School-Based Occupational Therapists ensure that the students can actively participate in their learning environments.

-The School Based OTs works in collaboration with the school team to enable the special needs students to achieve independence in activities of daily living such as feeding, dressing, and toileting among others.
+School-Based OTs collaborate with the school team to enable special needs students to achieve independence in activities of daily living such as feeding, dressing, and toileting, among others.

 Channels Used by School Based Occupational Therapists

-- Virtual: The therapist offers the service through technological devices.
+- Virtual: The therapist provides the service through technological devices.
 This is referred to as Telehealth services.

-School based occupational therapists conduct assessment/evaluation.
+School-based occupational therapists conduct assessments/evaluations.
 The findings act as a compass to chart the path of the intervention journey.
-The results also shed light on the student’s strength and challenges.
+The results also shed light on the student’s strengths and challenges.
 This report becomes instrumental for the school team since it offers various recommendations.
-Parents/caregivers are also able to adapt the recommendations to fit the home environment.
+Parents/caregivers can also adapt the advice to fit the home environment.

 One to One Therapy Sessions

-After the assessments/evaluations, a tailor made in-school occupational therapy program is then started.
-The timing of the sessions is picked and the sessions are done on-site or virtually through Telehealth.
+After the assessments/evaluations, the in-school occupational therapy program is tailor-made.
+The timing of the sessions is picked, and the sessions are done onsite or virtually through Telehealth.

 Group Therapy Sessions

-Group Occupational therapy sessions are great to work with a larger number of students.
-They are also useful for students who may need to access lots of peer learning.
+Group Occupational therapy sessions are great for working with many students.
+They are also helpful for students who may need lots of peer learning.
 Examples of groups are;

 - Fine motor groups.